barkhasikka/imageuploader/README.md

 * Extra fields of your choice

 It is up to you how you want to represent the image metadata in your API.

+Some notes about the assignment:

+To test update:
+curl -X PUT -F 'file=@/path/to/image/file' localhost:8089/v1/images/:id -H "Content-Type: multipart/form-data"

+In ideal scenarios we should convert all the images into one of png/ jpg to make code cleaner and handling of images much easier.
+Many tools like ffmpeg can be a good choice to convert every image to certain types depending on the requirement of course.